 by David Bottomley

 I grew up in a conservative family in Indiana.
-I have been a strong Republican growing up and I consider myself to be a champion of freedom and liberty.
+I became a strong Republican as a teenager and I consider myself to be a champion of freedom and liberty.
 I became interested in politics in the 80s.
-My grandmother was always a strong supporter of the Grand Ole Party and I followed suit.
-Today I still consider myself to be a Rebpublican but I feel the GOP has gone astray slightly from it's bedrock principles of freedom.
-I am definitely a part of the movement in the party to return to Constitutional and Libertarian principles that the United States was based on and made the country what it has become today, as championed by Rand Paul, et. al.
+My grandmother was always a strong supporter of the Grand Old Party and I followed suit.
+Today I still consider myself to be a Rebpublican but I feel the GOP has gone astray from time to time from it's bedrock principles of freedom.
+I am definitely a part of the movement in the party to return to Constitutional and Libertarian principles that the United States was based on and made the country what it has become today, as championed by Rand Paul, Ted Cruz, Mike Lee, Thomas Massie, et. al.